rlucioni/cs171-hw1-lucioni-renzo/README.md

 * Similarly, provide functionality such that the rate column is sorted when the respective header cell is clicked. (tip: make sure you are comparing floats, not strings, else the behavior will be subtly wrong)
 * Note that sorting by Rate can result into ties, causing random and inconsistent sorting.
 For instance, MISSOURI and TEXAS have a rate of 6.1.
 Use the alphabetical state order to solve this issue.
 See the [documentation](https://github.com/mbostock/d3/wiki/Arrays#wiki-ordering) for additional information.
 * Ensure that zebra row coloring developed in the previous problem is maintained after sorting.
-* Reverse the sorting if the user clicks twice on the same column (including reverse alphabetical order for tied rates).
-This implies that you have to keep track of the order of each column.
+* Reverse the sorting when the user clicks twice on the same column.
+Use reverse alphabetical order to break ties (ie. descending sort should be the exact opposite of ascending sort).
 * Use CSS to change the cursor shown when hovering over the table headers.
 Use `cursor: s-resize` if clicking will trigger an ascending sort and `cursor: n-resize` if it will trigger a descending sort.

 ## Problem 4: Rank Colors and Bar Chart